hns/ringo-xmpp/README.md

 and [Whack](http://www.igniterealtime.org/projects/whack/index.jsp) libraries from Jive Software.
-It is also inspired by Matthew Wild's [xmppjs](http://github.com/mwild1/xmppjs) project, from which I thankfully borrowed a part of this README file.
+It is also inspired by Matthew Wild's [xmppjs](http://github.com/mwild1/xmppjs) project, from which I thankfully borrowed parts of this README file.

 To install ringo-xmpp as a RingoJS package run the following command: